ericodle/Open-Danio/README.md

 While working on my master's thesis in Taiwan, I began playing around with Python.

-Now, I use this repository to demonstrate basic Github management skills and store bioinformatics lessons.
+Now I use this repository to demonstrate basic Github management skills and store bioinformatics lessons.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Setup

-Here is the recommended way to use this GitHub repository.
+Here is an easy way to use this GitHub repository.

 ### Step 1: Clone the repository